 - REPowerEU plan.
 In May 2022, the European Commission set forth its REPowerEU plan, which aims to reduce dependence on Russian fossil fuels by 2027.
 The REPowerEU plan supports the EU's rapid deployment of renewable energy sources, including solar energy, as a means to establish greater energy independence.
 Such plan sets forth targets for all EU member states, which includes an EU energy mix with a 45% share of energy from renewable sources by 2030.
-Solar targets for the same period include 300 GWAC installed by 2025 and 600 GWAC by 2030.
-The REPowerEU plan also aims to facilitate solar deployment through easier access to land and a framework to expedite permitting at national and local levels. - Renewable energy tenders.
+Solar targets for the same period include 300 GW installed by 2025 and 600 GW by 2030.
+The REPowerEU plan also aims to facilitate solar deployment through easier access to land and a framework to expedite permitting at national and local levels. - Net-Zero Industry Act.
+In February 2024, the European Commission, the European Council, and the European Parliament set forth the Net-Zero Industry Act ("NZIA"), which is designed to bring 40% of Europe's demand for clean technologies back to local supply chains.
+Among other things, the NZIA provides for accelerated permitting, funding, and certain market access rules for public procurement and renewable auctions, such as the introduction of mandatory environmental criteria or, under certain conditions, local content requirements for public procurement or renewable auctions.
+The NZIA is currently pending adoption. - Renewable energy tenders.
 Certain markets in Europe, such as France, have adopted regulations for public tenders of renewable energy to prioritize PV solar power systems that utilize solar modules produced in low-carbon manufacturing processes.
 Such regulations require developers to provide information about the carbon footprint of PV solar modules used in their utility-scale projects and precludes the use of module technology that does not meet certain minimum carbon footprint thresholds.
+If the NZIA is adopted, additional EU member states may introduce sustainability and resilience criteria as requirements for public tenders of PV solar power systems.
+For example, in January 2024, Spain adopted a law that its public tenders of PV solar power systems must include sustainability and resilience criteria weighting at least 30% of the pricing.

 Various proposed and contemplated environmental and tax policies may create regulatory uncertainty in the renewable energy sector, including the solar energy sector, and may lead to a reduction or removal of various clean energy programs and initiatives designed to curtail climate change.
 For more information about the risks associated with these potential government actions, see Item 1A.
-"Risk Factors - The reduction, elimination, or expiration of government subsidies, economic incentives, tax incentives, renewable energy targets, and other support for on-grid solar electricity applications, or the impact of other public policies, such as tariffs or other trade remedies imposed on solar cells and modules, could negatively impact demand and/or price levels for our solar modules and limit our growth or lead to a reduction in our net sales or increase our costs, thereby adversely impacting our operating results."
+"Risk Factors - The modification, reduction, elimination, or expiration of government subsidies, economic incentives, tax incentives, renewable energy targets, and other support for on-grid solar electricity applications, or the impact of other public policies, such as tariffs or other trade remedies imposed on solar cells and modules or related raw materials, could negatively impact demand and/or price levels for our solar modules and limit our growth or lead to a reduction in our net sales or increase our costs, thereby adversely impacting our operating results."